wandb/wandbot/README.md

 The evaluation script downloads the evaluation dataset from the specified W&B Artifact, performs the evaluation using the Q&A bot, and then logs the results, such as retrieval accuracy, average string distance, and chat model accuracy, back to W&B. The logged results can be viewed on the W&B dashboard.

-To run the evaluation script, use the provide the following commands:
+To run the evaluation script, use the following commands:

 ```bash
 cd wandbot